Children-s-Home/ChangiaKe/README.md

  - Sass . used as the css preprocessor using the scss file extension.
  - Apis.
 Declared in the helpers folder , Axios used.
  - Tailwind. used to style the shadcn components.
+ - Figma.
+The design is on figma , ask the project admin for access.